madajaju/bouquet/docs/Home.rst

 These are the technologies that I am leveraging this time.

-* PlantUML - Textual way of describing UML diagrams (*.puml)
+* PlantUML - Textual way of describing UML diagrams <filename>.puml
 * SailsJS - MVC framework for NodeJS development
 * Commander - npm module for command line programming for NodeJS
-* rst  - ReStructureText language for documenting the Architecture. (*.rst)
+* rst  - ReStructureText language for documenting the Architecture. <filename>.rst

 The tools by themselves are very useful.
 Bringing all the tools together is where I found the most benefit.